 Setting goals in the workplace can help to define exactly what you want to achieve, and give you a sense of accomplishment when you get there.
 But all too often, we start out well and our motivation fades over time.

 Why do we lose focus like this?
 It happens to the best of us, and it’s not due to a lack of strength of mind.
-Meeting a new goal means changing how you act, and our brains need time to turn a new behaviour into something we do well with ease.
 Here, we’ll look a bit more closely at how motivation works, and give some tips you could use to motivate yourself and your team.

 Making a behaviour ‘automatic’

-Researchers have described our brains as working with two different systems:1,2
+Scientists have described our brains as working with two different systems:

 - automatic (‘fast thinking’) – your unconscious responses, drives and habits